 We also observe that PLaID++ is significantly more computationally efficient than comparable methods.
 On a singular NVIDIA 80GB H100 GPU, PLaID++ samples 10,000 crystals in approximately 23 minutes, yielding 27.17 S.U.N. crystals per minute. \textbf{This generation speed is 5x faster than FlowLLM}, which takes 89.6 minutes to generate 10,000 materials on a NVIDIA 80GB A100 GPU, yielding 5.25 S.U.N. crystals per minute \citep{sriram2024flowllm}.
 Such high throughput is essential in real-world discovery, as faster sampling dramatically shortens the design–build–test cycle, enabling rapid screening of candidates and speedups of experimental pipelines \citep{szymanski2023autonomous, curtarolo2013high}.

-\textbf{Conditional Generation} To test the ability of PLaID++ to generalize towards targeted structure synthesis, we measure the S.S.U.N. percentage for four model variants: (i) the 3D coordinate fine-tuned Qwen model (ii) the Wyckoff fine-tuned Qwen model, (iii) DPO conditioned only on space group pairs with no dynamic temperature or novelty reward,(iv) DPO trained jointly on space group, and stable and novel pairs, with dynamic temperature sampling (flagship PLaID++).
-As shown in Figure~\ref{fig:sgconditional}, applying DPO to space-group pairs increases S.S.U.N. by an average of 22\% compared to the base Wyckoff model.
+\textbf{Space Group Conditioned Generation} To test the ability of PLaID++ to generalize towards targeted structure synthesis, we measure the S.S.U.N. percentage for four model variants: (i) the 3D coordinate fine-tuned Qwen model (ii) the Wyckoff fine-tuned Qwen model, (iii) DPO with data only from the conditional generation task (iv) DPO trained jointly on conditional and unconditional generation data (flagship PLaID++).
+As shown in Figure~\ref{fig:two_side_by_side_histogram}, applying DPO to space-group pairs increases S.S.U.N. by an average of 22\% compared to the base Wyckoff model.
 Incorporating additional preference data from unconditional generation further boosts performance, resulting in a total increase of 47\% over the base model---more than doubling the improvement from space-group conditioning data alone.